Possible direct measurement of the expansion rate of the universe: Abstract

 \section{Abstract}

-A new method is proposed for directly measuring the expansion rate of the universe through very precise measurement of the flux of extremely stable sources.
-The method is based on the definition of the luminosity distance and its change along the time due to cosmic expansion.
-It is argued that galaxies may be chosen as the targets of the observation to perform such measurements.
-Once the required precision of the flux is achieved, profiting from the abundance of galaxies in the universe, the method could be quite promising.
+A new method is proposed for directly measuring the expansion rate of the universe through very precise measurement of the fluence of extremely stable sources.
+The method is based on the definition of the luminosity distance and its change along the time due to the cosmic expansion.
+It is argued that galaxies may be chosen as the targets of the observation to perform the measurement.
+We show that, by simultaneously increasing the observation time and physically adding the fluences from different galaxies, the requirement on the relative precision of the detector for an observation of $1$ second on a single galaxy can be relaxed to $10^{-5}$.
+Benefiting from the abundance of galaxies in the universe, the method may be quite promising.